nerva-project/nerva-docs/docs/guides/cli.md

 Next choose a strong password for your wallet and confirm it, then choose your language (1 for English).
 Finally you'll be asked to enter a block height to scan your wallet from.
 If you're not sure, just press enter again.
 The wallet will then be regenerated.

+#### Restoring a watch-only wallet
+If you only hold the private view key of an address, you can still watch its incoming payments without being able to spend them.
+Use `nerva-wallet-cli --generate-from-view-key <name>` for that.
+You'll be asked for the standard address, the private view key, then a password and a scan height like any other restore.
+The resulting wallet sees everything that arrives but cannot sign transfers, since the spend key is not part of it.

 #### A note on restore height
 When restoring, the wallet scans the blockchain from the height you give it (or from the beginning if you give it nothing) looking for outputs that belong to you.
 A height that is too early is only slower, never wrong: you can safely enter the approximate height or date the original wallet was created and let it scan from there.
 If you know the date instead, the restore prompt accepts `YYYY-MM-DD` and estimates the height for you.
 The `restore_height` command shows what a wallet currently uses.